Dating another introvert can mean finally finding someone who matches your energy levels and respects your needs.

 My extroverted ex always wanted some type of noise in the background, whether it was the TV or simply him tapping on the table.
 He didn’t feel comfortable just sitting there with me.
 He would always have to be talking or making some sort of joke.
 He also repeatedly made uncomfortable comments about me being so quiet, as if this criticism was supposed to draw me out.

 It was draining for me because it overstimulated me.
 With my introverted boyfriend, it’s not this way at all.
 We feel relaxed in silence, and it’s quite comfortable.
 He understands how draining it is to be constantly stimulated, and he does not need to fill the room with noise 24/7.
 It makes for a far more peaceful environment and cuts back on relationship stress.

 Extroverts have different needs that contribute to their wellbeing, such as needing more “social time” than introverts.
 A lot of times, because our modes of operating are so different, extroverts don’t respect the factors that contribute to introverts’ overall mental and emotional health.
 For example, my extroverted ex didn’t respect my need to process my feelings alone or take extra time before speaking or making decisions.
 With my introverted boyfriend, I get a sense of peace just knowing that he respects my total wellbeing.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

 9. They don’t take your time together for granted.

-Dating an introvert means they know that you have limited social energy and need to be selective about who you spend your time with.
-This is why they cherish your time together and don’t take it for granted.
+Dating an introvert means they know you have limited social energy and need to be selective about who you spend your time with.
+As a result, my introverted boyfriend cherishes our time together and doesn’t take it for granted.

-Sometimes my ex was flippant about the time I gave him.
-He didn’t always appreciate the time I gave him, especially when I felt over-spent.
+On the other hand, sometimes my extroverted ex was flippant about the time I gave him.
+He didn’t appreciate when I pushed myself to hang out with him — because I knew it would make him happy — even when I felt over-spent.